Guyver/JoinIn-Server/README.md

 3. Install [Node.js](http://nodejs.org/download/)

-4. Change the variable 'var socket = io.connect("IPADDRESS:PORT");' in ClientServer/script/main.js to whatever your server ip address is and open the port you desire.
+4. Change the variable "var socket = io.connect("IPADDRESS:PORT");" in ClientServer/script/main.js to whatever your server ip address is and open the port you desire.

 5. Run ClientServer\server.js __Note:__ In windows shell "node server"